nylas/nylas-ruby/README.md

 ## ⚡️ Usage

-To use this SDK, you must first [get a free Nylas account](https://dashboard.nylas.com/register).
+To use this SDK, you must first [sign up for the v3 Beta and get a free Nylas account](https://info.nylas.com/apiv3betasignup.html?utm_source=github&utm_medium=devrel-surfaces&utm_campaign=&utm_content=ruby-sdk-upgrade).

 Then, follow the Quickstart guide to [set up your first app and get your API keys](https://developer.nylas.com/docs/v3-beta/v3-quickstart/).